issactoast/EnBlog/content/post/stat1010-week2.md

 ## Problem 4

-A researcher is interested in finding out whether non-sleeping causes sevier damages to human brain.
+A researcher is interested in finding out whether non-sleeping causes a severe damage to human brain.
 Here is what he plans to do:

 1. Step 1: Randomly select 100 human nationwide whose brains are currently working well
 1. Step 2: Randomly assign 50 of the 100 people to the non-sleeping group and the other 50 to the sleeping group;